feathersui/feathersui-starling/documentation/help/markdown/list.md

 author: Josh Tynjala

 ---
-# How to use the Feathers List component
+# How to use the Feathers `List` component

 The `List` class renders a series of items from a flat data source such as an `Array` or `Vector`.
 It includes support for selection, scrolling, custom layouts, layout virtualization, and custom item renderers.

 ## The Basics

-Let's start by creating our `List` control:
+First, let's create a `List` control and add it to the display list:

 ``` code
 var list:List = new List();